fooltowise/NeroNotes/Nero's Notes/Transdigm - Esterline Technologies Acquisition.md

 Yes, they have.
 In certain cases, we’ve told them that the price was too low and they allowed us to raise it.
 The military is just different.
 It’s just something that everybody deals with.
 You know you have to deal with it and, like I said, they’re not going to try to put you out of business.
 They just want to get the best price for the taxpayer they can.

-### I think TransDigm’s pricing, in the defense, for the military, has also been audited, multiple times and the results have come back saying it was fine and they were within the standards required and the pricing was fair.
+### I think [[TransDigm]]’s pricing, in the defense, for the military, has also been audited, multiple times and the results have come back saying it was fine and they were within the standards required and the pricing was fair.
 Somewhat fair; I think they had to pay back a portion, voluntarily.
 That would suggest, potentially, that most of the price increases, or all of the price increases, actually come from the commercial space then?

 Most of it, yes.
 I don’t know, for sure, because I was not there when they were going through this.
 But I don’t know that I could argue your point.

-### Just finishing off, Mark, and looking at TransDigm’s model, I know you mentioned that it’s just not sustainable.
+### Just finishing off, Mark, and looking at [[TransDigm]]’s model, I know you mentioned that it’s just not sustainable.
 What do you think could be the breaking point?

 I don’t know.
 You’re also correct in that, if I plan on having a pricing model that is sustainable for three years, let’s say, and I continue to buy companies and I continue to sell off companies, inside of that window, it could work.
 I just have to be very good at buying and selling companies.
 They tend to do that.
 It’s a strategy.
 It’s just not one that Esterline wanted to go off and pursue.

-### I assume that the customers realize, the OEMs realize, when TransDigm buys a business, the prices are going to change.
+### I assume that the customers realize, the OEMs realize, when [[TransDigm]] buys a business, the prices are going to change.
 The aftermarket prices do change but if it’s a one-time change, which then grows at inflation, you capture that margin and own the aftermarket then.
 But you just have to keep replenishing the portfolio of new components?

 Yes.